 - The tank has been installed for less than 10 years and is assessed for corrosion holes by conducting two tightness tests--the first occurs prior to adding cathodic protection and the second occurs 3 to 6 months following the first operation of cathodic protection.

 - Alternative Integrity Assessment: the tank is assessed for corrosion holes by a method that is determined by the implementing agency to prevent releases in a manner that is no less protective of human health and the environment than those listed immediately above.

 Upgrading bare metal piping is accomplished by adding cathodic protection.
 NOTE: Metal pipe sections and fittings that have released product as a result of corrosion or other damage must be replaced.
 Piping entirely made of (or enclosed in) noncorrodible material does not need cathodic protection.

-2015 Requirement – Not later than [180 days after the effective date of rule], all new and replaced tanks and piping must meet the secondary containment requirements, including interstitial monitoring, according to the new requirements for secondary containment.
+2015 Requirement – Not later than April 11, 2016, all new and replaced tanks and piping must meet the secondary containment requirements, including interstitial monitoring, according to the new requirements for secondary containment.
 EPA considers piping replaced when 50 percent or more of the piping is removed and other piping is installed.
 In addition, owners and operators must install under-dispenser containment for new dispenser systems.